cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

     vaccines.
   * The response option “I don’t trust COVID-19 vaccines” is a response option from Wave 8 that was added back in Wave 12.
-* Item V15a was revised to ask respondents “Did you ever experience any of the following barriers to getting the COVID-19 vaccine?”
+* Item V15a was replaced with V15c, which asks respondents “Did you ever experience any of the following barriers to getting the COVID-19 vaccine?”
 The word *ever* was added to clarify for those who have received the vaccine but may have experienced barriers prior to being vaccinated.
 Additionally, two response options were